SaraToth/blog-api/README.md

 - **isAuthor** - verifies that the comment author, matches the user data stored in the JSON web token before allowing a user to edit their comments.
 (Ensures the user is the author of that comment).

 - **verifyToken** - verifiies the JSON webtoken, and checks for authorization on protected routes.

+- **getAminId** - gets the admin id to get posts for consumption by all users